Fanatics Sportsbook promo code: Get $100 FanCash and up to $100 back in FanCash on college football, MLB, NFL

 No. 3 Miami takes on No. 18 Florida State on Saturday night in one of the top matchups of the Week 6 college football schedule.
 The Hurricanes are 4-0 and averaging 34 points per game, which ranks 27th in the country, led by former Georgia quarterback Carson Beck.
 But the Miami defense has been even more dominant, ranking 10th in the nation in scoring defense (14.3 ppg allowed) and ninth in yards allowed (262.3 yards per game).
 Florida State is coming off a wild 46-38 double-overtime loss to Virginia to drop to 3-1, as the Seminoles look to knock off their second national power of the year, defeating Alabama, 31-17, in Week 1.

-For college football betting, Miami is a 4.5-point favorite over Florida State in the latest Week 6 college football odds at Fanatics Sportsbook.
+For college football betting, Miami is a 4-point favorite over Florida State in the latest Week 6 college football odds at Fanatics Sportsbook.
 Kickoff is set for 7:30 p.m.
 ET.
-Other top matchups include No. 9 Texas (-5.5) vs. Florida, Boise State vs. No. 21 Notre Dame (-21) and No. 16 Vanderbilt vs. No. 10 Alabama (-11.5).
+Other top matchups include No. 9 Texas (-5) vs. Florida, Boise State vs. No. 21 Notre Dame (-21.5) and No. 16 Vanderbilt vs. No. 10 Alabama (-12.5).
 Claim the latest Fanatics Sportsbook promo code here:

 Saturday MLB betting